luismompo/ic-docutrack/.github/CONTRIBUTING.md

 1. Navigate to the DFINITY public repository in a web browser.

-1. Click **Fork** to create a copy the repository associated with the issue you want to address under your GitHub account or organization name.
+1. Click **Fork** to create a copy of the repository associated with the issue you want to address under your GitHub account or organization name.

 1. Clone the repository to your local machine.